-The use of a soil or orchid bark substrate will suit this species along with providing a humidity box or a gecko cave to help with shedding of their skin.
+The use of a soil or orchid bark substrate will suit this species along with providing a humidity box or a gecko cave to help with the shedding of their skin.
 Place further retreats in the form of artificial caves and the use of cork bark.

-Heating and lighting is important as for all diurnal (day dwelling) species.
+Heating and lighting are important as for all diurnal (day dwelling) species.
 UVB lighting is one of the most important factors for the growth and health of the animals within your care.
 There are a number of ways that you can provide this; UVB strip lights, mercury bulbs or compact UVB bulbs if using a glass terrarium.
 Personally, we find the mercury bulbs are one of the best products for producing UVB, they also have a guaranteed life span with the manufacturer.
-They are available in a number of wattages; however these can NOT be connected to a thermostat so you must find the correct wattage for your enclosure without over heating it.
+They are available in a number of wattages; however, these can NOT be connected to a thermostat so you must find the correct wattage for your enclosure without over-heating it.
 UVB strip lights come in different lengths and percentages, we would recommend 5%.

 Use overhead heating in your Emerald Swifts enclosure; this species loves to bask.
 This can be from the UVB mercury bulb, a basking spot light or a ceramic heater; the latter two must be connected to a thermostat to prevent overheating.
 The ambient daytime temperature should range between 26-30C (80-87F) with the lower temperature on the cool end.
 Directly under the basking should reach no more than 35C (95F).
 Allow a good drop at night to no lower than 21C (74F).

 Feeding Emerald Swifts is not difficult; they eat most commercial insects that are available.
 Babies eat more regular and should be fed small amounts twice a day.
 As they grow and mature into adults feed every other day.
 Gut load the insects before feeding; the healthier the insects are, the better for your animal.
-Dusting of the insects is also important; a calcium and vitamin supplement should be used twice a week.
+Dusting the insects is also important; a calcium and vitamin supplement should be used twice a week.
 You can also provide a small shallow dish of calcium in your enclosure, thus allowing the swifts access at all times.
 Always place fresh water within the enclosure and lightly mist twice a week.